New AI Tools for Stanford Arrive June 30

 Claude for Education includes three tools, each suited to different kinds of work:

-• Claude Code is an AI coding assistant that runs in your terminal and is well suited for research software development and complex programming tasks.
+- Claude Code is an AI coding assistant that runs in your terminal.
+It is well-suited for research software development and complex programming tasks.

 Data security and compliance considerations